 - Establish payroll processing and reporting.
 Set up global payroll processing and reporting that complies with the tax laws of each country in which you offer equity awards.

-Administering equity compensation globally is a complex process that poses compliance risks for companies that go it alone.
+Administering equity compensation as part of a global total rewards package is a complex process that poses compliance risks for companies that go it alone.
 Employers who don’t work with a trusted partner risk hefty noncompliance penalties, such as fines and tax arrears.